Explore Our Garden Wildlife Blog

 Birds have the benefit of flight to help them cover large distances seeking out water but many of our mammals do not have that luxury.
 Additional challenges are moving from their normal territories, wildlife risk death or injury, for example on our roads in their hunt for water.

-Providing a low sided dish topped up daily with clean water will provide the fluid the birds and animals need to maintain good health without the hazards.
+Providing a low sided dish or low bird bath topped up daily with clean water will provide the fluid the birds and animals need to maintain good health without the hazards.

 In addition to needing to drink daily, our birds and mammals need to bath regularly to keep their fur and feathers in prime condition and keep pests and parasites such as fleas and mites under control.
 By washing in water dirt and debris can be more easily removed and the effect of damping also activates the oil from hair and feather glands that will keep insulating layers dry and outer coats weatherproof.